DGET vs VLOOKUP in Excel (7 Differences)

 6.1.
 DGET Function

-We will try to look up the Gender and Age of the player Eddie Fischer among other players’ names in the dataset using the DGET function.
-As we can not do it at a time, we will do it twice.
+Look up the Gender and Age of the player Eddie Fischer in the dataset using the DGET function.

 Getting Multiple Outputs in DGET vs VLOOKUP Functions in Excel